Describe the main responsibilities of your role.

 How would an average day start?

-What do you feel are the key skills needed to be good at your job?
+What do you feel are the key skills needed to be successful in your role?

 How and why did you get started in the profession?

-What advice would you give someone wanting to become a Sales Director?
+What advice would you give someone who wants to progress to your position?